NateSkiles/MyThai-Code-Summary/readme.md

 ## Technologies Used
-The app is created in the Django Framework version 2.2, and was written with Python, HTML, CSS, & DTL (Django-Template Language).
+The app is created in the Django Framework version 2.2 and was written with Python, HTML, CSS, & DTL (Django-Template Language).

 ## Skills Acquired
 I gained many skills during this live project, the one I would like to discuss first is confidence.
-While there are always things that can be improved on, the confidence gained in seeing this project start as nothing and become a usable app has been invaluable to me in my journey to become a professional in the industry.
-While it displays I still have quite a bit to learn yet, this project shows my skills to stick with something even when it looks like you've hit a dead-end.
+While there are always things to be improved on,  the confidence gained from starting with nothing to having a fully functioning app has given me confidence in my ability to problem solve as a developer.
+I still have quite a bit to learn yet, but this project ability to stick with something even when it looks like you've hit a dead-end.
 Learning how to get yourself out of those situations through research and asking the right questions will always be a skill I take away from any project I complete.

 One of my takeaways from the project and working as a small piece of a larger project that is already underway is how important version control is to the organization of a project.
-When there’s even one developer working on a project, things can get messy quick, so being comfortable managing your own branches as well as working around other developer’s branches is an integral part of working as a team.
+When there’s even one developer working on a project, things can get messy quickly, so being comfortable managing your own branches as well as working around other developer’s branches is an integral part of working as a team.

-Finally, as for technical skills, I gained a lot of knowledge on Python/Django and more specifically the logic behind Model-View-Controller (MVC) framework pattern.
-While Django uses a Template, not a controller, and would be considered a Model-View-Template (MVT), I still gained the skills to understand the patterns behind the framework and how it's different parts interact.
+Finally, as for technical skills, I gained a lot of knowledge on Python/Django and more specifically the logic behind the Model-View-Controller (MVC) framework pattern.
+While Django uses a Template, not a controller, and would be considered a Model-View-Template (MVT), I still gained the skills to understand the patterns behind the framework and how its different parts interact.
 This will give me the tools to more effectively familiarize myself with new frameworks down the road.

 *Back to [Top](https://github.com/NateSkiles/Python-Live-Project-Code-Summary#python-live-project)*